John Felton (assassin): Aftermath

 Other works contrasted the Duke, who was claimed to be popish, cowardly, effeminate and corrupt, with Felton, who was described as Protestant, brave, manly and virtuous.
 The writer Owen Feltham described Felton as a second Brutus.

-The son of Alexander Gill the Elder was sentenced to a fine of £2,000 and the removal of his ears, after being overheard drinking to the health of Felton, and stating that Buckingham had joined King James I in hell.
+The son of Alexander Gill the Elder was sentenced to a fine of £2,000 and the removal of his ears after being overheard drinking to the health of Felton and stating that Buckingham had joined King James I in hell.
 However these punishments were remitted after his father and Archbishop Laud appealed to King Charles I.

-After being tried and found guilty, Felton was hanged at Tyburn on 29 November 1628.
+After being tried and found guilty Felton was hanged at Tyburn on 29 November 1628.
 In a miscalculation by authorities, his body was sent back to Portsmouth for exhibition where, rather than becoming a lesson in disgrace, it was made an object of veneration.
-A gulf was revealed between a public who revered Felton, and the authorities that punished him.
+A gulf was revealed between a public who revered Felton and the authorities that punished him.

-A dagger, alleged to have been the one used by Felton, was displayed at least until the 19th century at Newnham Paddox in Warwickshire, the seat of the Earls of Denbigh.
-How the Earls of Denbigh acquired it can be explained by the fact that Buckingham's sister, Susan, married William Feilding, 1st Earl of Denbigh.
+There are 18th and 19th century accounts of a dagger, claimed to have been the one used by Felton, being on display at Newnham Paddox in Warwickshire.
+Newnham Paddox was the family seat of the Earls of Denbigh and Buckingham's sister, Susan, had married William Feilding, 1st Earl of Denbigh.
+How the dagger (if authentic) came to be at Newham Paddox was explained by it being recovered after the assassination and sent to Buckingham's widow, Katherine Villiers, Duchess of Buckingham, who was also living there.